dhiraa/sarvam/docs/deep_learning/audio/basics.md

  10   10 10 10 ...

 Still dont get it?
-Consider the audio signal to be a time series sampled at an interval of 25ms
+Consider the audio signal to be a time series sampled at an interval of 25ms with step size of 10ms